StephenRoddy/stephenroddy.github.io/projects/s2nl/s2nl_project.md

 [NYCEMF2021 Concert Program](/files/2021-Program-Book.pdf)

-The sonic component of Signal to Noise Loops V4 was installed in the listening room at the [International Conference on Computer Music](http://icmc2021.org/) at Santiago Chile in July of 2021.
+The sonic component of Signal to Noise Loops V4 was installed in the listening room at the [International Conference on Computer Music](http://icmc2021.org/) in Santiago Chile in July of 2021.

 <img src="images/ICMC Santiago Chile 2021.png?raw=true"/><br/>
 [International Computer Music Conference 2021](http://icmc2021.org/program/)